JH-Won/MDS-FDA/README.md

 #### Notebook tutorial

 You can run the code in the `Example_protein_sequences.ipynb`.
-This example use the protein sequence to show the MDS-FDA embedding.
-Contact jonghyun1@hanyang.ac.kr if you have any inquiries, quetions, or suggestions.
+This example use the protein sequence to show the MDS-FDA embedding (the result of embedding is shown below).

 ![Example result of MDS-FDA](https://github.com/JH-Won/MDS-FDA/blob/main/example_embedding.png)

+If you have any inquiries, quetions, or suggestions, please contact me (jonghyun1@hanyang.ac.kr ).